 "To have these processes not be manual means we’re able to focus more on the educational piece–talking to chefs, rather than copy-and-pasting stuff from spreadsheets."

-“The first thing I did when we set up Airtable was create surveys, using forms, to send out to our chefs,” says Drew.
+“The first thing I did when we set up Airtable was create surveys, using forms, to send out to our chefs,” Drew explained.
 “We also have link on our website with an interest survey, so if you want to sign up for Smart Catch, that’s where you can and that information feeds directly to the columns in our table.”

 One table is dedicated to assessment.
 The team receives spreadsheet submissions from their network, which they can import into their Airtable base; with the system they’ve built (using features such as rollups), if all of the products are in the database, it can quickly generate an assessment, or highlight approved and unapproved items.
 The system also links the information and assessment date back to the participants.